hydrapwk/hydrapwk.github.io/content/_posts/2025-12-01-hydrapwk-viper.md

 And you may asking why?
 Why hydrapwk need very much `Resources`?

-even if we're using `One task one tool` philosophy is not mean `HydraPWK` Lightweight, desktop environment we're using is minimal `xfce4` desktop and it's just take less than 1GB on idle (We cannot claim this, but we're sure).
+even if we're using `One task one tool` philosophy, it is not mean `HydraPWK` Lightweight, desktop environment we're using is minimal `xfce4` desktop and it's just take less than 1GB on idle (We cannot claim this, but we're sure).

 The problem is on the tools, which the tools we're bring is `Top tools` only industry standard tools no duplicate only `one task one tool`, so yeah we won't to compremise with it and ofc `HydraPWK` need a big requirements, much tools in `HydraPWK` is heavy tools for `Industry`